pythseq/gigadb-website/docs/SETUP.md

 ```

 ### (1.2) MFR

+MFR is a python web application that renders (as HTML and PDF) the content of
+files stored in a remote server in an iframe.
+MFR does not support FTP so it
+fetches a file via HTTP from S3 and renders this file.
+Support for a particular
+file format has to to be coded but lots of formats supported, e.g. images,
+video, tabular and scientific formats.
+Until supported, this means that formats
+such as FASTA/FASTQ are not rendered by MFR.
+These files might be supported by
+MFR if it is annotated as a plain/text type.

-this is where you indicate the url of the preview server from
+To configure MFR, you need to indicate the URL of the preview server from Center
-Center For Open Science: Modular-File-Renderer a.k.a MFR.
+For Open Science: Modular-File-Renderer a.k.a MFR.
+The default value is of a
-The default value is of a remote test server.
+remote test server.
 For testing purpose, there is no need to change this value.
-Later on in the configuration process you will need to supply me with the bucket name created so I can whitelist them on this server.
+Later on in the configuration process you will need to supply me with the bucket
+name created so I can whitelist them on this server.

 ```
   "mfr": {